nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Previously, in the [Add Finance Records](#521-add-finance-records-add_finance) section, we have created a finance record.
 Now, let's try to delete it from NUStorage using `delete_finance`.

 If you are reading this section without having read the previous section, please ensure that your NUStorage application has at least one finance record stored.
-If you are unclear on how to do so, refer to the [Adding finance records](#521-add-finance-records-add_finance) section.
+If you are unclear on how to do so, refer to the [Add Finance Records](#521-add-finance-records-add_finance) section.

 **:information_source: What this command does:**